Key takeaways

 Pen testing methods

-When performing a pen test, testers will use a vast range of methods to exploit vulnerabilities in your security measures.
+When performing a pen test, testers will use many methods to exploit vulnerabilities in your security measures.
 No matter the method used, they will fall into one of the four categories listed below.

 The four types of methods used for pen testing include: